 The Summer Side of Whistler

-While you’re here, stop and appreciate the sights of our neighbouring communities in the Sea to Sky Corridor — Squamish to the south and Pemberton to the north.
+While you’re in the Sea to Sky Corridor, visit our neighbouring communities — Squamish to the south and Pemberton to the north.
 For incredible sweeping coastal views of Howe Sound, Shannon Falls and the Stawamus Chief, ride the Sea to Sky Gondola.
-Spend the day hiking, taking in the spectacular vistas from the three viewing platforms or enjoy a snack and freshly brewed tea at the Co-Pilot Café.
-Pemberton is a bucolic town well known for its seed potato industry, set at the foot of majestic, 2,590-metre (8,500-foot) Mount Currie.
+Spend the day hiking, taking in the majestic vistas from the three viewing platforms or enjoy a snack and freshly brewed tea at the Co-Pilot Café.
+Set at the foot of towering 2,591-metre (8,500-foot) Mount Currie is Pemberton, a bucolic town well known for its seed potato industry.
 Its Old West charm, unique cafés and outdoor recreation make it well worth a visit.
-Highlights include Nairn Falls, One Mile Lake and its scenic, yet challenging golf courses.
+Highlights include Nairn Falls, One Mile Lake and Pemberton’s organic farms.

-When you plan to visit Whistler, perhaps try to include a weekend when the Whistler Presents Concert Series showcases live bands and orchestral music at Whistler Olympic Plaza.
+Enrich your summertime visit by taking in original music, and cultural or visual arts performances outdoors.
+Be sure to consider dates for the Whistler Presents Concert Series, which showcases live bands and orchestral music at Whistler Olympic Plaza all summer long.
 Pack a picnic and lounge on the lush lawn of the plaza.
 For an exceptional weekend for the whole family, don’t miss the Whistler Children’s Festival, packed with hands-on art workshops, music, theatre and dance.